-The DAW also relies heavily on RAM to store and retrieve information quickly.
+FL Studio relies heavily on RAM to store and retrieve information quickly.
 The more RAM a computer has, the more audio data it can keep in memory, reducing the load on the hard drive and improving performance.
-Lastly, the clock speed of a computer’s CPU measures how many clock cycles the processor can execute per second.

 Generally, it’s recommended to have at least 4 GB of RAM for basic use in FL Studio, but 8 GB is considered the minimum for more demanding projects.
 You can use 16 GB or more for professional use and work with large projects and high-end plugins.
 Let’s discuss each case individually, starting with 2 GB of RAM.